ZackInfosbd/Typescript/src/2024/design patterns/behavioral/interpreter/README.md

 - **Flexibility**: New expressions and grammar rules can be added easily by defining new terminal and non-terminal expressions.
 - **Separation of Concerns**: Separates the grammar definition and interpretation logic from the main application logic.
 - **Reusability**: The grammar and interpreter can be reused across different applications that require similar expression evaluation.

+## When to Use

+- When there is a language to interpret, and you can represent statements in the language as abstract syntax trees (ASTs).
+- When the grammar of the language is simple.
+For complex grammars, the pattern can become cumbersome and hard to manage.
+- When efficiency is not a critical concern.
+The Interpreter pattern can be less efficient for certain kinds of parsing tasks compared to other parsing techniques.

+The Interpreter pattern is a powerful tool for scenarios requiring the interpretation of sentences in a language, especially in domain-specific languages and simple scripting languages.
+However, for complex grammars or performance-critical applications, alternative approaches or tools might be more appropriate.